gardener/gardener-extension-networking-calico/hack/api-reference/config.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>KubeAPIServerGlobalNetworkSet contains the landscape-wide configuration for the kube-apiserver GlobalNetworkSet which<br />is deployed into shoot clusters.</p>
+<p>KubeAPIServerGlobalNetworkSet contains the operator configuration for the kube-apiserver GlobalNetworkSet which<br />is deployed into shoot clusters.</p>
 </td>
 </tr>